Maywand District murders: Legal proceedings

-Staff Sergeant David Bram
+Then-Staff Sergeant David Bram

 David Bram from Vacaville, California was charged with conspiracy to commit assault and battery, unlawfully striking another soldier, violating a lawful order, dereliction of duty, cruelty and maltreatment, and endeavoring to impede an investigation.
 In May 2011, additional charges were filed against Bram, including solicitation to commit premeditated murder, aggravated assault on Afghan civilians, planting evidence, and unlawfully discussing murder scenarios with subordinates.
 He was convicted by an enlisted panel sitting as a general court-martial of conspiracy to commit assault and battery, failure to obey a general order, dereliction of duty, maltreatment of a subordinate, assault consummated by battery, obstruction of justice, and solicitation of another to commit murder.
 Bram was sentenced to 5 years in prison, reduced in rank to Private, and dishonorably discharged.
 The U.S. Army Court of Criminal Appeals affirmed the conviction and sentence, and the Court of Appeals for the Armed Forces denied review.
 Bram has since been released from prison.

-Staff Sergeant Calvin Gibbs
+Then-Staff Sergeant Calvin Gibbs

 The Kill Team ringleader, Staff Sergeant Calvin Gibbs, from Billings, Montana, was the highest-ranking soldier in the case.
 He was charged with conspiracy and three counts of premeditated murder for plotting to kill three Afghan civilians and then murdering them.

 A report in The Guardian said that soldiers told the Army's Criminal Investigation Command (CID) that Gibbs bragged of his exploits while serving in the Iraq War, saying how easily one could "toss a grenade at someone and kill them."
 Prosecutors said Gibbs was found in possession of "finger bones, leg bones and a tooth taken from Afghan corpses".

 Gibbs was convicted by a military jury on 15 counts, including the premeditated murder of Mudin, Agha, and Adahdad as well as illegally cutting off pieces of their corpses and planting weapons to make the men appear to be Taliban fighters.
-In November 2011, Gibbs was sentenced to life in prison with the possibility of parole after 20 years, reduced in rank to Private, ordered to forfeit all pay and allowances, and dishonorably discharged.
+In November 2011, Gibbs was sentenced to life in prison with the possibility of parole after 9 years, reduced in rank to Private, ordered to forfeit all pay and allowances, and dishonorably discharged.
 He expressed regret for human trophy collecting but not for the killings in which he participated, claiming that all were justified.